 3. Track money coming in and going out

 It is very important for farmers to track their income and expenditure.
-Keep all your invoices, receipts and all documents relating to income and expenditure on your farm.
+Keep all your invoices, receipts and all documents on income and expenditure on your farm.
 Moreover, keep a journal to record all the monies spent especially on labour.
-Where there are more that one enterprise, you may keep records separately to be able to track progress on individual enterprises.
+Where there are more that one enterprise, you may keep records separately to be able to track progress on each enterprise.
 Do not forget to record dates of various transactions.
-Your records will inform you, which months have the highest demands for money.
+Your records will tell you, which months have the highest demands for money.

 4. Learn from your data